-Ross Greenwood speaks to Energy Minister, Josh Frydenberg, after he admits the government is keeping households and small businesses in mind with trying to lower energy prices, after energy company Origin announced its plans to reduce power prices in Queensland and freeze costs in New South Wales from next month.
+Ross Greenwood speaks to Energy and Environment Minister, Josh Frydenberg, after he admits the government is keeping households and small businesses in mind with trying to lower energy prices, after energy company Origin announced its plans to reduce power prices in Queensland and freeze costs in New South Wales from next month.

 Introduction: Has the government turned the corner on power prices?